-- At minimum, 2 Directors must reside in Mauritius (one resident Director is required to chair meetings)
+At minimum two (2) Directors must reside in Mauritius (one resident Director is required to chair meetings)

 Tax Rates and Conditions

-- Expatriated staff of an offshore Mauritius GBC-1 company, who reside in Mauritius, pay half the normal rate of personal income tax.
-Each GBC-1 company is allowed 2 expatriated staff to import cars and household goods duty-free.
+Expatriated staff of an offshore Mauritius GBC-1 company, who reside in Mauritius, pay half the normal rate of personal income tax.
+Each GBC-1 company is allowed two (2) expatriated staff to import cars and household goods duty-free.